Choosing a Florida Nursing Home

 - To make complaints about staffers or care without being punished.

 - To receive proper medical care.
 This includes the right to be fully informed of one’s condition and drugs, the choice of a doctor, to participate in decisions that affect care, to take part in the care plan (which each resident is owed by law), to refuse treatment that is experimental, to see a doctor if an injury is suffered, to get information on services and fees and more.

 - To have visitors.

 - To receive social services.

 Some nursing home placements occur in a crisis situation, while others happen only after a great deal of deliberate planning.
-When you do have time to plan (or after the crisis has passed), take time to consider:
+When you do have time to plan (or after the crisis has passed), our Fort Lauderdale lawyers urge you to take time to consider: